Para leer este hoja informatica en español, presione aquí.

 - HIV treatment is also strongly recommended if you are in one or more of the following situations, no matter what your CD4 count:

-- The guidelines also point to several conditions that increase the need for treatment, such as rapidly declining CD4 count (more than 100 cells per year) or higher viral load (more than 100,000 copies)
+- The guidelines also point to several conditions that increase the need for treatment, such as a CD4 count that drops quickly (by more than 100 cells per year) or a higher viral load (more than 100,000 copies)

 - HIV drugs should be offered to people who are at risk of transmitting HIV to their sexual partners